 Association experience.
-Narrow your search for an MSP to established organizations that have deep experience in the association or nonprofit industry.
+Your MSP should ‘get’ you and your world.
+Narrow your MSP search to established firms that have deep experience in the association or nonprofit industry.
 You want your MSP to be familiar with the vendors and systems used by associations and nonprofits.
 For example, your MSP should have a good understanding of the different systems used to manage member data and run your annual meeting.

 Advanced skills.
 Look for a company with skills in change management, integration, security, virtualization, and cloud technologies to help you make the most of your technology—now and in the future.

 Accessibility.
-Your provider’s network operations center should be located in the U.S. and staffed to meet your needs.
+Your MSP’s network operations center should be in the U.S. and staffed to meet your needs.

 Strategic and proactive.
 MSPs shouldn’t only be concerned with your operational needs.
-There’s a strong strategic component to what you do, and that should carry over to your MSP, which should be more than a “utility.”
+There’s a strong strategic component to what your team does, and that should carry over to your MSP.
+They should be more than a ‘utility.’
 Your MSP must be both operationally and strategically proactive, and focused on preventing problems, not just fixing them.

 Dedicated consultant.
-This type of strategic approach requires a dedicated consultant who’s in your office with some regularity—once a month at a minimum.
-A dedicated consultant gets to know your organization.
-He understands your strategic direction and goals.
-Because he has “ears to the ground,” he understands your organization’s daily operations and your staff’s unique challenges.
+This type of strategic approach requires a dedicated consultant focused on your organization.
+Dedicated consultants get to know your organization.
+They understand your strategic direction and goals.
+Because they have ‘ears to the ground,’ they become familiar with daily operations and unique staff challenges.

 Trusted advisor.
-A dedicated consultant also helps with technology planning and budgeting, bringing you the best solutions based on deep knowledge of the solutions in the marketplace and what will work for your needs and budget.
-An MSP consultant can also help you make the case to your board to invest in technology that helps you achieve your mission, vision, and goals.
+A dedicated consultant also helps with technology planning and budgeting, bringing you the best solutions based on deep knowledge of the marketplace and what will work for your needs and budget.
+An MSP consultant can also help you make the case to your board for investing in technology that helps you achieve your mission, vision, and goals.
 At DelCor, we’re always available for board education.

 Up to the challenge.
 Ask prospective MSPs about the most difficult issues they’ve faced with association clients, and how they dealt with those issues.
-Find out how they handle issues such as a virus infection, data breach, or loss of data.
-Ask them about the proactive steps they take as part of their service.
+Find out how they handle crises such as having to go fully remote in days i.e. pandemic, data breach, or loss of data.
+Ask them about the proactive steps they take as part of their services.

 Reputation.
 Get several association references and ask them questions such as:

-- How long have you been with your MSP?
+- How long have you been with the MSP?

 - How is their support and responsiveness?